Astorek86/love2d-menuengine/readme.md

 ```Lua
 menu:setDisabled(value)
 ```
-Disables every Entry.
-Draw- and Update-States will have no effects, and Entries won't shown as long as they are disabled.
+Enables or Disables every Entry.
+Draw- and Update-States will have no effects if disabled, and Entries won't shown as long as they are disabled.

 `value`
 Boolean.
 Required.